arthur-ai/bench/docs/source/custom_scoring.md

 ### Using a custom scoring method in a test suite

-In this section, we use our custom scoring method to create a test suite.
+In this section, we use our custom scorer to create a test suite.
 Our test suite is named `news_summary` and we pass the `TrigramRepetition` class that we defined above as the `scoring_method`.
 Additionally, we provide a path to a csv file containing news articles to be used as model inputs during evaluation.
 Please see our {class}`documentation <arthur_bench.run.testsuite.TestSuite>` for all available data formats.
 ```
 from arthur_bench.run.testsuite import TestSuite